ayomiidoherty/Data-Analysis-Projects/README.md

 Sales Trends

 The bar chart for monthly sales shows that P1 consistently outperforms the other products in terms of units sold every month.
 This trend suggests that P1 holds a strong market demand and customer loyalty.

-Seasonal Peaks in January and December:
+Seasonal Peaks in January and December

 Sales across all four products (P1, P2, P3, P4) show significant increases in January and December.
 This indicates a potential seasonal trend, driven by holidays, promotions, or increased customer demand during these months.